nitayStain/nitayStain/README.md

 <br>

-- A self-taught cybersecurity researcher, and an open-source fullstack developer.
+- A self-taught cybersecurity researcher, and an open-source low-level developer.
-- Average Rock band listener
 - Complete geek & Computer nerd
-- Second year in the israeli <a href="https://www.magshimim.cyber.org.il/">Magshimim-Cyber</a> program
+- Final year in the Israeli <a href="https://www.magshimim.cyber.org.il/">Magshimim-Cyber</a> program
-- I'm 17 years old (graduating to Junior year)
+- I'm 17.5 years old.
-- My favorite language is C++/C
+- My favorite languages are C++ and Rust.

 <br><br>